Patriotic Order Sons of America Washington Camp 422

-The Patriotic Order Sons of America Washington Camp 422, also known as the Women's Society of Christian Service Hall, is an historic, American building that is located in Dreher Township, Wayne County, Pennsylvania.
+The Patriotic Order Sons of America Washington Camp 422, also known as the Women's Society of Christian Service Hall, is an historic building in Dreher Township, Wayne County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 2010.

 History and architectural features

 Built in 1904, as a meeting hall for the local chapter of the Patriotic Order Sons of America, this historic structure is a two-story, rectangular, wood-frame building that measures approximately twenty-two feet wide and forty-four feet deep.
 A one-story addition was built in 1999.
 The building houses the Greene-Dreher Historical Society's artifact collection.

-It was listed on the National Register of Historic Places in 2010.